 Enjoy Mexico’s long daylight hours, even during winter

 A big attraction of Mexico’s climate is that, temperatures aside, it offers long hours of daylight all year-round.
-During winter, daylight hours do shorten a little, and while most of the country observes Daylight Savings Time, most places in Mexico enjoy between ten and eleven hours of daylight every day of the year—in contrast to Canada and the northern US and Europe, where you can experience as little as five hours of daylight in the depths of winter.
+During winter, daylight hours do shorten a little, and while much of the country observes Daylight Savings Time, most places in Mexico enjoy between ten and eleven hours of daylight every day of the year—in contrast to Canada, the northern US, and Europe, where you can experience as little as five hours of daylight in the depths of winter.

 Winter brings the Monarch Butterflies to Mexico

 The Monarch Butterflies begin to arrive in Mexico from around mid-November.
 The highland oyamel fir-tree forests where they overwinter are coldest during December, causing the insects to cluster together on the trees for warmth, so if you want to see the butterflies in a more active state, then the ideal time to visit them is from mid-January to mid-March —the peak viewing season— when the daytime temperatures are warmer.

 Late winter climates in Mexico